omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 .. image:: tab-profile-completion.png

 The selected properties are listed here (in a new user type, this list is empty).
 Use the pen to edit the settings and the dust bin to remove a property from the list.
 Of course, these properties must also be present in the card layout for the follow up on profile completion to be meaningful.
+See below for more information on custom profile card layouts.

 Add a property
 ----------------